henneberger/cms-log-events/README.md

 There exists a log generator to generate log events with tunable cardinality.

 The probabilistic approach is measured by an F1 score of the top-k results.

+## Issues
+The MinMaxPriorityQueue removal O(k) because I didn't find a clean way to remove non-distinct elements within the time-box of this task.